makeabledk/laravel-eloquent-status/readme.md

 Again, notice how this is very close to just calling a scope like we're used to: `Approval::pending()`.

 However there are som benefits to this new approach.

+- We've defined and encapsulated all our statuses in one place de-cluttering our model
-For instance, we can only query against valid statuses.
+- We can only query against valid statuses

 ```php
 Approval::status(new ApprovalStatus('something-else'))->get(); // throws exception